git-merge-workshops/monorepo-spring-cleaning/lessons/repository-grafting.md

 cp -r /source/a-bad-monorepo /source/a-bad-monorepo-historical
 ```

-Next, we will take our future development repository (a-bad-monorepo) and create it as a new repository, with the base commit as the HEAD of the historical repository.
+Next, we will take our future development repository (a-bad-monorepo), and create it as a new repository with the base commit as the HEAD of the historical repository.
 The easiest and simplest method of doing this is to delete our `.git` directory, and re-initialize it as a new git repo.
 We can do this by running the following commands:

 ```bash
 cd /source/a-bad-monorepo